 A value proposition isn't just a tagline for your website.
 It’s the North Star for your entire organization.
 When your teams aren't aligned on the value you deliver, chaos follows.
 Marketing generates leads with one message, sales uses another to close deals, and the product team builds features based on a different set of priorities.
 This inconsistency creates a confusing customer experience.
 A clear, agreed-upon value proposition ensures everyone is speaking the same language.
 This alignment is critical for building a scalable GTM strategy that helps you win more business and unites your teams around a common purpose.

-How to Pinpoint Your Audience's Pain Points
+How to Find Your Audience's True Pain Points

 Before you can write a value proposition that resonates, you have to know who you’re talking to and what keeps them up at night.
 A powerful value proposition isn’t about what your product does; it’s about the problem it solves.
 If you don’t have a deep, empathetic understanding of your audience’s challenges, your message will miss the mark entirely.
 This isn't about making educated guesses from a conference room.
 It's about rolling up your sleeves and gathering real-world intelligence.